 Consolidated audit procedures.
-Under current examination procedures, the tax treatment of any partnership item is determined at the partnership level in a consolidated audit proceeding, rather than at the individual partner's level.
+In a consolidated audit proceeding, the tax treatment of any partnership item is generally determined at the partnership level rather than at the individual partner's level.
 After the proper treatment is determined at the partnership level, the IRS can automatically make related adjustments to the tax returns of the partners, based on their share of the adjusted items.

-The consolidated audit procedures do not apply to certain small partnerships (with 10 or fewer partners) if each partner is either:
+The consolidated audit procedures do not apply to certain small partnerships (with 10 or fewer partners) if all partners are one of the following.

-- 1) An individual (other than a nonresident alien),
+- An individual (other than a nonresident alien).

-- 2) A C corporation, or
+- A C corporation.

-- 3) An estate of a deceased partner.
+- An estate of a deceased partner.